AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56158-wrong-tax-value-on-frontend-when-multiple-tax-rules-are-applied-to-cart.md

 role: Admin, Developer
 ---

-# ACSD-56158: Wrong tax value on frontend upon applying multiple tax rules to cart
+# ACSD-56158: Wrong tax value in GraphQL response on applying multiple tax rules to cart

 The ACSD-56158 patch fixes the issue where the tax value rendering on the frontend is incorrect when multiple tax rules are applied to the cart.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.44 is installed.
 The patch ID is ACSD-56158.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.